chauff/EntityCardsCounter/README.md

 A Firefox extension to quickly count the number of search engine result pages (SERPs) with/without entity cards.

 Implemented for Google, Bing and DuckDuckGo.
+Counts are maintained separately for each search engine.

 Installation instructions for temporary add-ons are simple: clone the repository; open `about:debugging` in Firefox and click <kbd>Load Temporary Add-on</kbd>.
 Navigate to the `manifest.json` file and you are set.